cassia102/alpaca-image-generator/README.md

 React.js: Front-end library for building user interfaces
 SASS: Preprocessor scripting language that is interpreted or compiled into CSS Alpaca API: Stores the data for the Alpacas
+GitHub Workflow: Generates an updated screenshot to the readme every time the repo is pushed to the main branch

 # Getting Started